-The 2022 FBAR deadline may be one of the most important deadlines for Americans abroad.
+The 2023 FBAR deadline for expats may be one of the most important deadlines to know abroad.
 However, not all expats need to file it.
 This deadline is due to two things: Your foreign financial accounts and reaching a certain threshold as an expat.

 When Is the 2022 FBAR Deadline?

-The 2022 FBAR deadline is October 15 – that’s based on the automatic extension date for everyone.
+The 2022 FBAR deadline is October 16th – Which normally October 15th.
+Otherwise, this deadline is based on the automatic extension date for everyone.
 Expats and US residents alike.

 What is the FBAR?